chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

   ... and other things
 ```

-However, we're not ready yet.
-If you try to access your website, you will get this error:
+Now try to access your website, you should get this result:

 ```
-400 Bad Request
-Uncaught TypeError: chsxf\MFX\CoreManager::handleRequest(): Argument #2 ($defaultRoute) must be of type string, null given, called in /path/to/website/mfx.test/vendor/chsxf/mfx/src/chsxf/MFX/Framework.php on line 65
-#0 /path/to/website/mfx.test/vendor/chsxf/mfx/src/chsxf/MFX/Framework.php(65): chsxf\MFX\CoreManager::handleRequest(Object(Twig\Environment), NULL)
-#1 /path/to/website/mfx.test/entrypoint.php(5): chsxf\MFX\Framework::init()
-#2 {main}
+200 OK
 ```

-If you get it, you're good though!
 If not, you've missed something.

 ## Next Step